lu-cs-sde/codeprober/textprobe/README.md

 With a higher Java version it would be possible to do something prettier.
 This works, but requires a bit more typing.

 The semantics are implemented in with on-demand computation in mind.
-There are no real phases.
+There are no phases/passes.
 However, some attributes are off-limits if there are semantic errors, like Query.inflate.
 If a meta variable is recursively defined then Query.inflate may fail.
 Therefore, check Document.problems().isEmpty() before trying to inflate queries or evaluate them.